-In April 2021 alone, around 4 million people quit their jobs, according to the Bureau of Labour Statistics.
+According to the Bureau of Labor Statistics, in April 2021 alone, around 4 million people quit their jobs.
 That number is the highest recorded since the bureau started recording such rates.

 Even though millions quit their jobs every month, we understand that telling your boss that you’re leaving the company is never an easy conversation.
 A respectful resignation letter can mean the difference between an awkward goodbye and a chance for a long-term professional connection.

-Ideally, you’ll provide a resignation letter two weeks before you leave the company.
-A resignation letter lets you officially announce your termination at the company and also offers essential housekeeping information, like your last day and other details about your departure.
+Ideally, you’ll provide a resignation letter two weeks before leaving the company.
+It lets you officially announce your termination at the company and offers essential housekeeping information, like your last day and other details about your departure.